listr2/listr2/docs/task/error-handling.md

 ::: info Example

-You can find the related examples [here](https://github.com/cenk1cenk2/listr2/tree/master/examples/error-handling.example.ts).
+You can find the related examples [here](https://github.com/listr2/listr2/tree/master/examples/error-handling.example.ts).

 :::

 ## Throwing a Error

-Throwing an error will stop any further action of not yet started tasks whether it is in running with the `concurrent` flag or not.
+Throwing an error will stop any further action from the current _Task_ and will propagate outwards of the _Task_ to _Listr_ and depending on the `exitOnError` configuration, execution will be slowly halted for upcoming or concurrent tasks.

 ::: info